 WordPress User Profile: Changing The Global WordPress Color Scheme

-You can select a different color scheme for your WP admin area from the default choices, or customize the color scheme using various WordPress plugins …
+You can select a new color scheme for your WordPress administration area from the default choices provided, or customize the color scheme using WordPress plugins …

-Although this has no impact on what your blog visitors see (the external look of your site is controlled by your theme) or the functionality of your site or blog, this feature can be used for branding the admin area with your corporate colors, or allowing registered users on your site to personalize their own dashboard area.
+Although this has no impact on what your site visitors see (themes control the look of your site is controlled by themes) or the functionality of your site, this feature can be used to brand the dashboard area with your corporate colors, or allowing other site users to personalize their own dashboard area.